Bookmark this page or copy and paste URL to Email message

 Series I: Correspondence, 1966-1970

-Letters between Dr. Frances Gillmor and Dr. Juan Rael and Carmen Celia Beltrán regarding the donation of folk dramas to the archive.
+Letters between Dr. Gillmor and Dr. Juan Rael and Carmen Celia Beltrán regarding the donation of folk dramas to the archive.
 Copies of letters between Gillmor and informants regarding their information.
 Letters regarding individual folk drama acquisitions also appear in the related item folders in this collection.
+The bulk of Gillmor's general correspondence appears in the Universityof Arizona Library Manuscript Collection MS 333.

 boxfolder